-March 28 – Blaine Mathieu, CMO at VANTIQ, discussing digital transformation using Internet of Things and real-time enterprise applications.
-Interview took place in March 2018 with Adam Stein at the nGage IoT6 Exchange at Ponte Vedra Resort, Florida.
+Blaine Mathieu, CMO at VANTIQ, discusses digital transformation using Internet of Things and real-time enterprise applications.
+This interview took place on March 2018 with Adam Stein at the nGage IoT6 Exchange at Ponte Vedra Resort, Florida.

 Adam: Yeah!
 Glad you can join us.
 Thank you, everyone, for coming back from lunch so promptly.
 Hopefully, we’ll keep you awake and entertained and educated – or as my kids would say “edjumacated” for this half an hour.
 We’ve got a lot to talk about.